cloudera/terraform-provider-cdp/docs/resources/datalake_aws_datalake.md

 ### Required

 - `datalake_name` (String) The datalake name.
 This name must be unique, must have between 5 and 40 characters, and must contain only lowercase letters, numbers and hyphens.
 Names are case-sensitive.
-- `environment_name` (String) The name or CRN of the environment where the datalake will be created.
 - `instance_profile` (String) The ARN of an IAM instance profile.
 - `storage_location_base` (String) The location of the S3 bucket to be used as storage.
 The location has to start with s3a:// followed by the bucket name.